-Deferred tax assets amounted to P528,623 and P504,660 as at December 31, 2022 and 2021, respectively (Note 18).
+The net deferred tax assets amounted to P562,775 and P524,963 as at December 31, 2023 and 2022, respectively (Note 18).

 Impairment of Non-financial Assets.
 PFRS requires that an impairment review be performed on investments in joint ventures, property, plant and equipment, intangible assets with finite useful lives, deferred containers, and right-of-use assets when events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Determining the recoverable amounts of these assets requires the estimation of cash flows expected to be generated from the continued use and ultimate disposition of such assets.
 While it is believed that the assumptions used in the estimation of fair values reflected in the consolidated financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable amounts and any resulting impairment loss could have a material adverse impact on the financial performance.